yeswecan/Playerok_rewrite/AIDocs/action_editor_refactor_plan.md

 **Step 9: Add a selector border around an ActionNode**

 *   **Goal:** Add a selector border in blue that allows to see which nodes we select, so that when we interact with a specific node, we can press backspace or delete and that deletes the node.
-And the user would know which specific node will get deleted.
-Deleting via backspace or delete key if we are outside of the node added in text should still work, but we need to also highlight what will get deleted if and when we either change open the menu or edit the text inside the action node.
+And the user would know which specific node will get deleted if and when we either change open the menu or edit the text inside the action node.
 When we start typing outside of the actionnode or blur, the selection border disappears.

 Modify the spec to reflect this addition.